 We must and can restore our planet within our lifetime

-With the COCOON planting technology, makers Land Life Company say they have a low-cost, sustainable and scalable solution to plant trees in arid soils.
+With the COCOON planting technology, makers of Land Life Company say they have a low-cost, sustainable, and scalable solution to plant trees in arid soils.
 Together, they say, we can revitalise ecosystems and communities for this generation and the next.

 The innovative planting technology enables trees and plants to grow in arid conditions, revitalising ecosystems and communities.

-- 100% biodegradable – COCOON dissolves into organic substrate for the plant
+- 100% biodegradable – COCOON dissolves into the organic substrate for the plant

 How the Cocoon works